Courses

 *Special Admission

-In choosing to study the Bachelor of Community Services course at Stott’s College, you are giving yourself an advantage to break into the community service industry.
-The course is accredited by the Australian Community Workers Association (ACWA), which means that it has been reviewed and approved by the national professional body to meet the educational and practice standards required for community work practitioners.
-This reaffirms Stott’s College’s commitment to delivering a quality program that will produce graduates who can practice competently and ethically in various areas in community services.
-To this end, Stott’s College regularly consults with ACWA to ensure that the course upholds the values of the profession and responds to the current trends and expectations in the sector.
-This is reflected across various components of the course, from employing qualified and experienced educators to partnering with relevant welfare organisations for our fieldwork placement program.
-Upon completion of the course, you are eligible for ACWA membership and can enter the workforce with confidence and skill.
+In choosing to study the Bachelor of Community Services course at Acknowledge Education, you are giving yourself an advantage in breaking into the community services industry.
+The course is accredited by the Australian Community Workers Association (ACWA), which means that it has been reviewed and approved by the national professional body as meeting the educational and practice standards required for community work practitioners.
+This reaffirms our commitment to delivering a quality program that will produce graduates who can practice competently and ethically in various fields in community services.
+To this end, we regularly consult with ACWA to ensure that the course upholds the values of the profession and responds to the current trends and expectations in the sector.
+This is reflected in various components of the course, from employing qualified and experienced educators to partnering with relevant welfare organisations for our fieldwork placement program.
+Upon completion of the course, you are eligible for ACWA membership and can enter the workforce with confidence in your knowledge and skills.

-Upon completion of the course, you are eligible the Australian Community Workers’ Association full membership.
+Upon completion of the course, you are eligible for full membership of the Australian Community Workers’ Association.
 For more information, please visit the ACWA website.

 • Welfare Centre Manager